robenkleene/thwomp/README.md

 ## Interface

 - Gain: Gain is on the far right
-- Oscillator Tabs: The four tabs on the left choose in oscillator, all of the rest of the sections (except Preset) are per oscillator
+- Oscillator Tabs: The four tabs on the left select an oscillator, all of the following settings (excluding presets) are per oscillator

 ### Oscillator Section

 - `osc` Toggle: Toggle the entire oscillator
-- `note` Toggle: Toggle whether to use the incoming MIDI
+- `note` Toggle: Toggle whether to use the incoming MIDI note frequency (when off, the frequency is specified)
 - `Hz`: When `note` is off, specify a frequency
 - `Semi`: When `note` is on, specify an offset
-- Oscillator Type Pull-down Menu
+- Oscillator Type
 - `ms`: Attack
 - `ms`: Decay